MicrosoftDocs/azure-stack-docs/azure-stack/hybrid/solution-deployment-guide-cross-cloud-scaling-onprem-data.md

     ![Virtual machines](media/solution-deployment-guide-hybrid/image7.png)

-## Create web apps in Azure and Azure Stack
+## Create web apps in Azure and Azure Stack Hub

 The Azure App Service simplifies running and managing a web app.
-Because Azure Stack is consistent with Azure,  the App Service can run in both environments.
+Because Azure Stack Hub is consistent with Azure,  the App Service can run in both environments.
 You'll use the App Service to host your app.

 ### Create web apps

 1. Create a web app in Azure by following the instructions in [Manage an App Service plan in Azure](https://docs.microsoft.com/azure/app-service/app-service-plan-manage#create-an-app-service-plan).
 Make sure you put the web app in the same subscription and resource group as your hybrid network.

-2. Repeat the previous step (1) in Azure Stack.
+2. Repeat the previous step (1) in Azure Stack Hub.

-### Add Route for Azure Stack
+### Add Route for Azure Stack Hub

-The App Service on Azure Stack must be routable from the public internet to let users access your app.
-If your Azure Stack is accessible from the internet, make a note of the public-facing IP address or URL for the Azure Stack web app.
+The App Service on Azure Stack Hub must be routable from the public internet to let users access your app.
+If your Azure Stack Hub is accessible from the internet, make a note of the public-facing IP address or URL for the Azure Stack Hub web app.

 If you're using an ASDK, you can [configure a static NAT mapping](../operator/azure-stack-create-vpn-connection-one-node.md#configure-the-nat-vm-on-each-asdk-for-gateway-traversal) to expose App Service outside the virtual environment.

 ### Connect a web app in Azure to a hybrid network

-To provide connectivity between the web front end in Azure and the SQL Server database in Azure Stack, the web app must be connected to the hybrid network between Azure and Azure Stack.
+To provide connectivity between the web front end in Azure and the SQL Server database in Azure Stack Hub, the web app must be connected to the hybrid network between Azure and Azure Stack Hub.
 To enable connectivity, you'll have to:

 - Configure point-to-site connectivity.
 - Configure the web app.
-- Modify the local network gateway in Azure Stack.
+- Modify the local network gateway in Azure Stack Hub.

 ### Configure the Azure virtual network for point-to-site connectivity